stride3d/stride-website/posts/2023-12-31-foss-engines-overview.md

 ## What is FOSS, and why should I use a FOSS game engine?

 As the name suggests, free and open-source software (FOSS) includes two notable characteristics: it is free (libre), and its source code is readily available.
 Free (or libre) software can be used for any purpose at the user's sole discretion.
+Most commonly you will hear folks refer to this as something to the effect of: “free as in speech, not free as in beer”.
 In other words, the user has complete control over the software.
 The open-source aspect of FOSS describes how everyone has access to the code that makes up the software.

 With this in mind, using a FOSS game engine provides several advantages.
 First and foremost, no licensing fees.
 While contributors always appreciate donations, none of the notable FOSS game engines expect or require any upfront payment, monthly subscriptions, or ongoing royalties.
 To that end, FOSS engines provide independence from a single organization.
-If any unsavory changes are made to a FOSS engine's terms of use, its licensing terms allow the community to stick to the version with the most favorable terms and even fork off [maybe link to an explanation of what this means?] it if they so choose.
+If any unsavory changes are made to a FOSS engine's terms of use, its licensing terms allow the community to stick to the version with the most favorable terms and even fork off [maybe link to an explanation of what this means?] if they so choose.

 The community guides the development and growth of their FOSS engine of choice.
 Many FOSS game engines have active and passionate communities who share their knowledge, advocate for their engine, and help out newcomers.
 These vibrant and dedicated communities serve as a potent learning resource when working solo or as a small team.
 Some community members even contribute directly to their engine, ultimately improving the quality of the engine for everyone.